Chrisyhjiang/visa-assessor/README.md

 This makes it ideal for a responsive API that needs to analyze documents efficiently.

+**Please checkout DESIGN.md for more information on the Design chocies of this project"**

 ## Evaluation

 The system's assessment quality can be evaluated by: